 - Common mistakes in a whistleblower lawsuit

-- Why choose Lewis Kuhn Swan PC for your whistleblower case?
+- Why choose Leventhal Lewis for your whistleblower case?

 Under federal law, you cannot be fired, demoted, or otherwise adversely treated for reporting discrimination, harassment, or other illegal activities at your place of work.
 In addition, you cannot be retaliated against for refusing to engage in illegal activities at work.